BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Experiments

 We use an image fitting task to evaluate the performance of \bacon{} and to demonstrate its band-limited behavior. \bacon{} is compared to three other baselines: a network with Gaussian Fourier Features positional encoding~\cite{tancik2020fourier}, \textsc{Siren}~\cite{sitzmann2020siren}, and the integrated positional encoding of Mip-NeRF~\cite{barron2021mip}, which is scale-dependent.

 We initialize all networks with 4 hidden layers, 256 hidden features, and we train on the 256$\times$256 resolution image for 5000 iterations using PyTorch~\cite{paszke2019pytorch} and Adam~\cite{kingma2014adam}.
-The batch size is set to be equal to the number of image pixels.
-For Fourier Features and integrated positional encoding, we use encoding scales of 6 and 10, respectively, which results in good reconstruction quality while reducing artifacts from overfitting.
+The batch size is equal to the number of image pixels.
+For Fourier Features and integrated positional encoding, we use encoding scales of 6 and 10, respectively, to balance between image quality and high-frequency overfitting.
 For \textsc{Siren}, we initialize the frequency parameter to $\omega_0=30$.

 Fourier Features and \textsc{Siren} are trained to minimize the loss $\mathcal{L}_\text{img} = \lVert \mathbf{y} - \mathbf{y}_\text{GT} \rVert_2^2$, where $\mathbf{y}$ is the network output and $\mathbf{y}_\text{GT}$ are the image pixel values.
 For \bacon{}, we sum this loss over all network outputs, with explicit supervision at all scales on the full-resolution image.
 The integrated positional encoding network is supervised explicitly on anti-aliased image pixels at 1/4, 1/2, and full resolution, following Barron et al.~\cite{barron2021mip}.
 Finally, we initialize \bacon{} to have a maximum bandwidth $B$ of $0.5$ cycles/pixel, which is the Nyquist limit for the image.
-The frequencies $\boldsymbol{\omega}_i$ of \bacon{} are initialized so that the outputs $\mathbf{y}_1$, $\mathbf{y}_2$, and $\mathbf{y}_4$ are constrained to quarter, half, or full bandwidth.
-That is, we set $B_0=B_1= B/8$, and $B_2=B_3=B_4=B/4$ such that $\sum_i B_i = B$.
+The frequencies $\boldsymbol{\omega}_i$ are initialized so that the outputs $\mathbf{y}_1$, $\mathbf{y}_2$, and $\mathbf{y}_4$ are constrained to quarter, half, or full bandwidth.
+That is, $B_0=B_1= B/8$, and $B_2=B_3=B_4=B/4$ such that $\sum_i B_i = B$.

 Results of image fitting on a test scene from the Kodak dataset~\cite{kodak} are shown in Fig.~\ref{fig:image}.
 Since Fourier Features and \textsc{Siren} only represent the signal at the trained resolution, sampling the network at 1/4 resolution results in aliasing.
 We show the interpolation performance of these networks by evaluating a 4$\times$ upsampled grid of 1024$\times$1024 pixels.
-The upsampled reference image shows image interpolation given by zero padding in the Fourier domain.
-All methods except \bacon{} have non-zero high-frequency spectra and exhibit artifacts in the reconstruction.
-We show additional image fitting experiments in the supplemental.
+When upsampled, \bacon{} does not synthesize spurious high frequencies and has a band-limited output.
+All other methods have non-zero high-frequency spectra and exhibit artifacts in the reconstruction.
+We show additional image fitting experiments in the supplemental, including evaluation of deep 8- and 16-layer \bacon{}s and MFNs.

 \paragraph{Periodic Extrapolation.} Since \bacon{} uses discrete frequencies at each sine layer $g_i(\mathbf{x})$, the representation is periodic.
 We demonstrate this by fitting a seamless texture using coordinates $\mathbf{x}\in[-0.5, 0.5]$ (red square of Fig.~\ref{fig:extrapolation}) and querying the network output for $\mathbf{x}\in[-2, 2]$.